Annuities Rising in Popularity

 Deferred annuities are better for people who are still saving for a future retirement.
 The money they invest grows tax-deferred until it is withdrawn later.

-How Much Do Annuities Pay?
+How Do Annuities Grow Your Money?

 Annuity Payouts: Single Life vs. Joint Life

 If you buy an immediate annuity, you’ll get the highest annual payout if you buy a single-life version—one that stops payouts when you die, even if your spouse is still alive.